Law Firm Selection | Litigation Matters

 For assistance in requesting outside counsel, please contact Carolyn Faulkner.

 The RFQ process requirements must be followed regardless of the anticipated maximum liability of the outside counsel contract, unless a specific exemption is granted by the Attorney General's office.
-The request to retain a non-responding law firm must include the reason an exemption to the RFQ process should be approved.
+The request to retain the non-responding law firm must include the reason an exemption to the RFQ process should be approved.
 Examples for an exemption include but are not limited to highly specialized or unique experience required, urgent time constraints on investigatory or litigation matters (see additional information regarding litigation matters below), experience not available through the Attorney General’s office, need for local counsel outside Texas, etc.

 Litigation to be instituted on behalf of the Board, System Administration, or an institution of UT System must have the prior approval of the Vice Chancellor and General Counsel.
-An existing outside counsel contract for specialized legal services do not authorize the filing of litigation, without additional approval.
+An existing outside counsel contract for specialized legal services does not authorize the filing of litigation, without additional approval.
 A separate outside counsel contract specific to the litigation must be processed through OGC and the Attorney General’s Office before litigation can be instituted.
 To obtain approval from the Vice Chancellor and General Counsel, please submit a completed Litigation Approval Request Form.